w-ndscar/Ansible/README.md

 # Ansible
 Contains ansible playbooks\
-Playbooks that run in custom environment
+Playbooks that run in a custom environment
+Mostly contains playbooks for managing Windows machines (WinRM is required)